Ear Blockage

 Dr. Oliyath Ali

-I have ear discomfort and sensitivity to sound after my ear surgery for chronic ear blockage.
-What could be the reason?
+Why do I have sensitivity to sound after my ear surgery?

 Query: Hello doctor, For several years I have had a sensation of blockage in my left ear.
 A week ago, I had tubes inserted into my ears to equalize the pressure in the ears, and I thought it would make this sensation disappear.
 Instead, the problems started after I woke up from the operation.
 After the su...
 Read Full »